PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 **To install the GPU version of the high-performance inference plugin:**

 Before installation, please ensure that CUDA and cuDNN are installed in your environment.
-The official PaddleX currently only provides precompiled packages for CUDA 11.8 + cuDNN 8.9, so please ensure that the installed versions of CUDA and cuDNN are compatible with the compiled versions.
-Below are the installation documentation links for CUDA 11.8 and cuDNN 8.9:
+The official PaddleX currently provides precompiled packages for CUDA 11.8 + cuDNN 8.9 and CUDA 12.6 + cuDNN 9.5, so please ensure that the installed versions of CUDA and cuDNN are compatible with the compiled versions.
+Below are the installation documentation links for CUDA and cuDNN:

 - [Install CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive)
 - [Install cuDNN 8.9](https://docs.nvidia.com/deeplearning/cudnn/archives/cudnn-890/install-guide/index.html)